Omega Constellation Co-Axial Double Eagle Mission Hills

-The Swiss luxury brand Omega has just revealed a pair of new members of their Constellation Double Eagle collection.
-Available in titanium and red gold, both chronographs will be sold as Double Eagle Mission Hills Numbered Edition.
-Yes, they may be not as sober and stern as the De Ville 4-Counters Co-Axial Chronograph collection, but they surely look as stately as ones can possibly get.
+The Swiss luxury brand has just revealed a pair of new members of their Constellation Double Eagle collection.
+Available in titanium and red gold, both chronographs will be sold as Omega Double Eagle Mission Hills Numbered Edition.
+Yes, they may be not as sober and stern as the De Ville series, but they surely look as stately as one can possibly get.

 Okay, here is the rule.